ULE - Universal Language of Events

-You can also see the detailed information about the price movement around this aspect in "History" tab:
+The detailed information regarding the price movement around this aspect is shown in "History" tab:

 The best strategy

-You always should remember that the price movement direction shown by Efficiency test diagram and the real price movement can be different.
+It is important to always remember that the price movement direction shown by Efficiency test diagram and the real price movement can be different.

 Look at the example below.
 Efficiency test is calculated for Gold price for the moments when the Sun ingresses Scorpio (in other words, the exact moments when Sun enters a zero degree of Scorpio; it is an instantaneous event, while the periods when the Sun is in the sign of Scorpio are continuous events):

 This diagram shows an uptrend movement during 9 trading days after the ingress.
 How many times did the price go UP and how many times did it go DOWN within those 9 trading days after the Sun ingresses Scorpio?
-We can find that out.
-Drag the mouse to calculate this strategy:
+To find that, drag the mouse ingress point to the 9th day after the ingress:

-As you see, this is actually DOWN strategy (23 Down versus 19 Up cases), while the Efficiency test indicates Up movement.
-It means that, though a number of cases when the price went down is higher than the number of cases with up movement, some of up movements were really big ones compared to down movements.
-(You can see that on the actual price chart.)
+Looking at the results, this is actually a DOWN strategy (23 Down versus 19 Up cases), while the Efficiency test indicates UP movement.
+It means that, even though a number of cases when the price went down is higher than the number of cases with up movement, some of up movements were really big ones compared to down movements (the actual price chart confirms that).
 This is a RISKY strategy, and the program marks such strategies with a dotted arrow.
 Be cautious with risky strategies.

-The colored red/blue bars at the bottom of the Efficiency test diagram give us some clues regarding the effect of this aspect on turning points.
+The colored red/blue bars at the bottom of the Efficiency test diagram give some clues regarding the effect of the event on turning points.
 Turning points can be shown by checking the "Show" box in Data Tab:

-The brightest red bar with digits 59 indicates that 8 days after the culmination of this aspect TOP turning point took place 59 times, this is higher than the average value (look at other bars).
+In the example above, the brightest red bar with digits 59 indicates that 8 days after the culmination of this aspect TOP turning point took place 59 times.
+This is higher than the average value (look at other bars).
 Therefore, TOP turning point is more probable 8 days after Sun-Jupiter culmination.